-how does boiler work
+How does boiler work

 HVAC

-The answer to 'how does boiler work' is a boiler is a central heating system that uses hot water or steam to heat a home or building.
-Boilers work by burning fuel, such as natural gas, oil, or propane, to heat water in a sealed tank.
-The hot water or steam is then circulated through a network of pipes and radiators or baseboards throughout the building, providing warmth.
-Boilers are highly efficient and can be a cost-effective heating solution, especially in colder climates.
+The answer to 'how does boiler work' is a boiler is a central heating system that uses hot water or steam to heat a home.
+Boilers work by burning fuel, such as natural gas, propane, or heating oil, to heat water in a closed loop system.
+The heated water is then circulated through pipes to radiators or baseboards throughout the home, providing warmth.
+As the water cools, it returns to the boiler to be reheated and recirculated, creating a continuous cycle.

 Sources